 The Pepsi Ad—Yes, That Pepsi Ad

 No discussion about influencer-marketing campaigns gone wrong would be complete without a prominent mention of the infamous 2017 Kendall Jenner Pepsi ad, curiously modeled on a Black Lives Matter protest photo.

 The ad drew comparisons to an extensively shared photo of Ieshia Evans, a black protester who remained in a state of admirable calm while being arrested by riot police at a July 2016 Baton Rouge protest.

 The ad, in which Jenner walks up to a line of police officers who are in riot gear and hands one of them a Pepsi, was widely perceived as trivializing the movement and the protests that inspired it.
 Elle Hearns, executive director of the Marsha P. Johnson Institute said in response to the ad, “That’s not what it looks like to take bold action.”

-The ad provoked a backlash of criticism from the likes of Bernice King, daughter of Martin Luther King Jr. and Coretta Scott King, who tweeted her response—along with a photo of her father confronting police during the June 1966 ‘March Against Fear’— “If only Daddy would have known about the power of #Pepsi.”
+The ad provoked a backlash of criticism from the likes of Bernice King, daughter of Martin Luther King Jr. and Coretta Scott King, who tweeted her response—along with a photo of her father confronting police during the June 1966 ‘March Against Fear’:

 The takeaway: This Pepsi influencer marketing campaign essentially changed the conversation in this infamous fail.
 With a healthy dose of hubris mixed with equal parts delusion and naivete, the brand appropriated the message of a movement and translated it into a watered-down, feel-good message blatantly designed to sell product.